jacobpstein/GeorgetownCrimeAnalysis/README.md

-# GeorgetownCrimeAnalysis
+# boston-crime

-This repo contains the code and output for the Georgetown Certificate in Data Science capstone project related to analysis of crime data.
+Cohort 28 Capstone Project for the Certificate of Data Science at Georgetown University School of Continuing Studies.

 The [Data folder](https://github.com/jacobpstein/GeorgetownCrimeAnalysis/tree/main/01%20data) contains data files for analysis.